ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 The client ``ansible-galaxy`` is included in Ansible.
 The Galaxy client allows you to download roles from Ansible Galaxy, and also provides an excellent default framework for creating your own roles.

-Read the `Ansible Galaxy documentation <https://galaxy.ansible.com/docs/>`_ page for more information
+Read the `Ansible Galaxy documentation <https://galaxy.ansible.com/docs/>`_ page for more information.
+One page there which refers back to this one frequently is the Galaxy Roles document which explains the required metadata your role needs for use in Galaxy <https://galaxy.ansible.com/docs/contributing/creating_role.html>.

 .. seealso::